oracle/odpi/doc/src/public_functions/dpiDeqOptions.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **options** -- a reference to the dequeue options from which the wait time is to be retrieved.
+    **options** [IN] -- a reference to the dequeue options from which the wait time is to be retrieved.
 If the reference is NULL or invalid an error is returned.

-    **value** -- the number of seconds to wait for a message matching the search criteria.
+    **value** [IN] -- the number of seconds to wait for a message matching the search criteria.
 Any integer is valid but the predefined constants DPI_DEQ_WAIT_NO_WAIT and DPI_DEQ_WAIT_FOREVER are provided as a convenience.